AeroMAPS/AeroMAPS/docs/books/documentation_reference_data.md

 The data on world kerosene consumption by the aviation sector are from the
 <a href="https://www.iea.org/sankey/#?c=World&s=Final%20consumption" target="_blank">International Energy Agency (IEA)</a>.
 However, not all kerosene is consumed by commercial aviation alone.
-According to S. Gössling and A. Humpe in <a href="https://www.sciencedirect.com/science/article/pii/S0959378020307779" target="_blank">*The global scale, distribution and growth of aviation: Implications for climate change*</a>, military aviation consumes 8% of kerosene and general and private aviation 4%.
+According to {cite}`gossling2020global`, military aviation consumes 8% of kerosene and general and private aviation 4%.

 Then, the coefficients for the different pollutants (also called EI for Emission Index) were taken from